Hi-Angel/notes-backup/emacs.md

 To check font-lock-face set on the symbol/word under cursor use `describe-text-properties`.

+font-lock is managed by `font-lock-keywords` list, which can store regexps as well as actual functions that do scan and stuff.
+Color-identifies is using that to scan a buffer.

 # Done:

 ## Emacs resize works wrong in KWin